Luca-Marisaldi/data-envifood-viz/README.md

 # Environmental Impacts of Food Production
-In this repository, my aim is to describe the environmental impacts of food through charts and graphs entirely made in R.
+In this repository, I would like to describe the environmental impacts of food products through visually effective charts and graphs entirely made in R with *ggplot2*.